dhis2/training-docs/content/tracker_use/tg_event_reports.md

 ### Create a line list event report using COVID-19 vaccination

+Open the table "COVAC - 1st Dose by Sex and Vaccine Type (List)."
+This the table that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 Create a new report by going to Favorites -> New and select the following details

 - Table Style : Line, Output Type : Event